Block Island: A Tiny, Charming and Delightful Summer Destination

 The view from the stairs was marvelous and next time I will make it a point to scale down alone, but this trip we chose a more accessible beach to end our stay.

 We finished the visit with a trip to the Fred Benson town beach.
-Soft, sandy, with easy walk on and bathroom access this beach is great for little ones.
+Soft, sandy, with an easy walk on and bathroom access this beach is great for little ones.

-The wide stretch of sand is great for walking or jogging without feeling crowded by other tourists, and was the perfect way to wrap up our trip before returning the jeep and boarding the ferry home.
+The wide stretch of sand is great for walking or jogging without feeling crowded by other tourists and was the perfect way to wrap up our trip before returning the jeep and boarding the ferry home.

-It was refreshing to visit an island that has still avoided the built up commercialization that so many places are overrun with.
+It was refreshing to visit an island that has still avoided the built-up commercialization that so many places are overrun with.
 Block Island offered us the luxuries associated with vacation coupled with a natural, undisturbed beauty that is so rare these days.

-With my skin taut from the beach and the smell of salt in my hair I slept well that night at home knowing that summer had officially begun.
+With my skin taut from the beach and the smell of salt in my hair, I slept well that night at home knowing that summer had officially begun.